oliwang/oliwang.github.io/content/garden/Blog/BNW011  - Exploring OpenAI API and Pynecone.md

 2.Async?

-Pynecone's button component has an `is_loading` field which is perfect for signalling the user "Your input has been sent, please wait before an answer is returned".
+Pynecone's button component has an `is_loading` field which is perfect for signaling the user "Your input has been sent, please wait before an answer is returned".
 However, when I tried to change the loading state by changing the boolean variable linked to `is_loading`, it doesn't work.
 I think it has something to do with blocking, sync, async?
 The fix is quite simple.
 Instead of putting everything in one function, have separate functions and chain them together.

 ```python
 pc.button(